 As we implemented the earlier version of this manual across Africa, we recognized the importance of roots as a source of inner strength—family, faith, community and birthplace.
 Given the enthusiastic feedback we received along with the idea that this workshop could be applied in other settings, we adapted this new version to more specifically fit contexts of peacebuilding, youth engagement, recovery from violence, and humanitarian assistance.
 The training provided through Rising from Resilient Roots supports CRS’s behavioral competencies of Innovation and Continuous Improvement and Builds Constructive Relationships.

 Rising from Resilient Roots is applicable to youth leaders, refugees, migrants, care-leavers, survivors of gender-based violence, and people affected by natural or man-made disasters.
 It has also been used with faith-based and government representatives and to enhance staff well-being.
 Depending on the focus, the group composition may be age or gender specific.
 Facilitators may make changes to the wording to make it more suitable for their particular groups.
 If it is not possible to conduct in one-day, the activities can be divided into four sessions of approximately 90 minutes each.
-The manual is available for downloading in French and English and comes with Monitoring and Evaluation indicators that can be used to build statistical evidence of the workshop’s effectiveness over time.
+The manual is available for downloading in French, English, Spanish, Arabic and Portuguese and comes with Monitoring and Evaluation indicators that can be used to build statistical evidence of the workshop’s effectiveness over time.